thoughtbot/shoulda-matchers/CONTRIBUTING.md

 # Contributing to Shoulda Matchers

-We've put a lot of work into making improvements to Shoulda Matchers, but we always welcome changes and improvements from the community!
+Although we are always happy to make improvements to Shoulda Matchers, we also welcome changes and improvements from the community!

 Have a fix for a problem you've been running into or an idea for a new feature you think would be useful?
-Simply follow these instructions:
+Here's what you need to do:

 1. [Read and understand the Code of Conduct](#code-of-conduct).
 1. Fork this repo and clone your fork to somewhere on your machine.